m-etka/Shopibar/README.md

 ## Usage

-Copy `Shopibar.15m.js` file to your BitBar plugins directory.
+1. Copy `Shopibar.15m.js` file to your BitBar plugins directory.
 For details click [here](https://github.com/matryer/bitbar#installing-plugins).

-Do not forget to give necessary permissions using `chmod +x Shopibar.15m.js`

-Shopibar plug-in uses Shopify Admin API.
+2. Shopibar plug-in uses Shopify Admin API.
 In order to use the plug-in you need to create a `Private App` in Shopify Admin page.
 Visit `yourShopName.myshopify.com/admin/apps/private` to create an app.
 Shopibar private app needs following permission (Read Access):
 * Store content like articles, blogs, comments, pages, and redirects
 * Customer details and customer groups
 * Orders, transactions and fulfillments
 * Products, variants and collections

+3. Add your `Api Key` and `Password` to `Shopibar.15m.js` file.

+4. Give necessary permissions using `chmod +x Shopibar.15m.js`command in terminal.

 ## Version History
 ### v1.0